Frequently Asked Questions

 Pacific Burn, the third Brodie story, is out in paperback February 28, 2017.

 For the latest information on book releases and appearances, consider signing up for the newsletter, which is released sparingly and sent directly to your email in-box.
-News also appears on Facebook (the author and the general sites), and on twitter under @barrylancet.
+News also appears on Facebook and on Twitter under @barrylancet.

 Do the Brodie novels have to be read in order?

-No, each book is written as a stand-alone, even though it is a series.
+No, each book is written as a stand-alone, even though it is part of a series.
 Readers most often find the latest book, then go back and read the earlier stories.

 Are we ever going to learn more about Brodie's back story?